 - This image requires Docker Engine 1.8+ in any of their supported platforms.

-- At least 3.25 GB of RAM.
+- At least 2GB of RAM (3.25 GB prior to 2017-CU2).
 Make sure to assign enough memory to the Docker VM if you're running on Docker for Mac or Windows.

 - Requires the following environment flags